Full Continuing Airworthiness Management

 - As required by Part CAMO, IAS will monitor and manage the Aircraft’s Continuing Airworthiness Management requirements throughout the storage period, including the forecasting and planning of the Approved Maintenance Program requirements together with the production and supply of required work packs and the subsequent updating of the aircraft records, monitoring and evaluation of the issued Airworthiness Directives (AD’s) with the proper planning of AD compliance action, as well as tracking of component replacements resulting from robberies and maintenance.

 Airworthiness Review Certificates (ARC)

 IAS Ltd provides ARC Recommendations to many our CAMO Clients as Lessors and Airlines.
 We’re providing EASA Compliance letter confirming that the aircraft meets CAT.IDE and EASA requirements as well when the ARC Recommendation to specific CAA is not require.

 IAS Ltd has been providing ARC Recommendations to many aviation authorities as Bulgarian DG CAA, Irish IAA, LBA, Austrian Austro Control, Portuguese ANAC, UK CAA, Spanish AESA, Greek HCAA, Polish and Lithuanian CAA.

 Airworthiness review staff (ARS) – IAS Ltd has 6 Airworthiness Inspectors currently in order meet all requirements

 We offer this service as part of our commitment to offer a comprehensive Airworthiness Management service to our customers and to keep pace with the changing regulatory environment

-Our EASA Part M Sub Part I or ARC approval allows us to deliver Airworthiness review services broadly consisting of the following:
+Our Part CAMO or ARC approval allows us to deliver Airworthiness review services broadly consisting of the following:

 - ARC Recommendation for ARC Initial Issue.